 Better position reporting also means that, should the very worst happen, disappearance is far less likely and the search area for a missing plane could be dramatically reduced.
 SB-S will allow the streaming of real-time data from the aircraft to the airline, should the plane go into distress mode – a service described as ‘black box in the cloud.’
 It’s an innovative approach that will prove invaluable to accident investigators if the physical black box is not recovered.
 SB-S means never losing data intelligence.

 It’s not just the obvious things either.
 SB-S could also bring medical emergency applications to perform remote diagnoses which on-the-ground experts could then advise on.
 Is a patient’s condition sufficiently serious to merit an emergency landing – and what needs to be done to treat their condition while the plane is still in the air?

-Like Classic Aero before it, SB-S will be the industry gold standard.
+Like Classic Aero before it, SB-S is the industry gold standard.
 With global coverage and 99.9% reliability, it’s the best on the market.
 Inmarsat owns and operates its total network of satellites and ground stations which means we are not reliant on other operators, and our services are designed for inflight connectivity from the ground up.
-We’ve also designed SB-S to be ready for the future.
+We’ve also designed SB-S to power future ATM modernisation programmes like SESAR, Iris, and NextGen.
 Unlike other offerings, it exceeds all international safety standards and Inmarsat is an integral part of regional and global initiatives to define future safety standards and concepts.